Why Should I Earn a Degree in Early Childhood Education?

 Frequently Asked Questions

-The BLS reports an annual median salary of $30,210 for preschool teachers in 2022.
-If boosting your salary is a top priority, then your bachelor’s degree can help.
+The BLS reports an annual median salary of $35,300 for preschool teachers in 2022.
 In 2021, preschool and childcare center directors took home, on average, $47,310.
-Most states require that employees in these leadership positions hold a bachelor’s degree.
+Preschool teachers serving in elementary schools were the highest earners with an average income of $48,190.